Montana Registered Agent: Everything You Need to Know

 Consider the advantages and disadvantages of being your own registered agent (or choosing a family member or friend) versus hiring a commercial agent.
 It's very important that you receive legal paperwork in a timely manner, so give some thought to designating this role.

 If you need more information on registered agents in Montana or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.